Skip to content

 How to start a Focus session

-Starting a Focus session in Windows 11 is easy and you can do it a few different ways, like through the Notification Center, Settings, or the Clock app.
+Starting a Focus session in Windows 11 can be initiated from several locations.
+Access it via the Notification Center by clicking the date and time on your taskbar, navigate through Settings, or open the Clock app.

 1. Notification Center: Click the date and time in your taskbar or press ⊞ Win+N. Choose your preferred time and click Focus.